liamedeiros/ehtplot/doc/COLORMAP.md

 ## Basic Requirements

-Without putting in too much details, the requirements of a good colormap for scientific image representation should:
+Without putting in too much details, a good colormap for scientific image representation should:

 - given readers a correct sense on the pixel values (intensities) in the image;